lawrenceevalyn/THE-DISS/README.md

 # Research Log

+## January 21, 2019

+I think I struggle to prioritize work that isn't collaborative.
+I especially struggle to FINISH work that isn't collaborative.
+I think this is really my biggest hurdle with the diss right now -- anything that's just "for me" ends up lowest priority, and the diss is just for me.
+Maybe I can work on improving in this area in 2019.
+(Or gamify it to *make* it collaborative??)

 ## January 18, 2019

 A whole bunch of new titles from Cambridge UP that look interesting and relevant!
 Especially John Mee's book on the 1790s, which is almost perfectly apropos!!